 Tracy says that this body of work has been her most enjoyable to paint, both the subject matter and the palette of colour being so inspirational.

-Tracy will be holding two Meet the Artist talks in the Severn Studio on 24th July and 10th August at 11.00am (included in admission)
+Tracy will be holding a Meet the Artist talk in the Severn Studio on 24th July at 11.00am (included in admission)